understanding gibsons repair and restoration services

 Repair Timeline and Warranty

-The timeline for each repair is unique and depends on the complexity and extent of the damage.
-However, Gibson endeavors to conduct the repairs and restoration work as promptly as possible.
+The timeline for each repair is unique and depends on the complexity and extent of the damage—however, Gibson endeavors to conduct the repairs and restoration work promptly.
 Be sure to ask about this when discussing the repairs.
-As for warranty, it’s best to contact Gibson directly, as warranties vary based on different factors including the age and condition of the instrument, and whether the guitar was purchased new or used.

 Prepping Your Guitar for Gibson Repair